 - Work as a Private Pilot

-Most professional pilots will need to complete a flight review every 6 to 12 months to keep their current license.
-This will include a proficiency check in an actual airplane or simulator to ensure pilots are staying up-to-date with basic flight procedures and safety policies.
-Pilots may also receive additional training on airplane operations depending on the company they work for.
+Most professionals will need to complete a flight review every 6 to 12 months to keep their current license.
+This will include a proficiency check in an actual airplane or simulator to ensure they are staying up-to-date with basic flight procedures and safety policies.
+They may also receive additional training on airplane operations depending on the company they work for.

 Tips for becoming a pilot

 If you are interested in becoming a pilot, there are specific actions you should take to become successful.
-Here are some helpful tips for becoming a pilot:
+Here are some helpful tips:

-- Research the requirements and career path you need to take to become a pilot.
-Talk with other pilots and visit different training programs to make sure this is the right job for you.
+- Research the requirements and career path you need to take.
+Talk with other professionals in the field and visit different training programs to make sure this is the right job for you.

-- Training to become a pilot can be a big financial investment.
+- Training can be a big financial investment.
 It is important to prepare and save for training and certification expenses before you start classes.

-- There are different medical conditions that may disqualify someone from becoming a pilot.
-There are three medical certificates to be aware of before you begin your journey as a pilot:
+- There are different medical conditions that may disqualify someone.
+There are three medical certificates to be aware of before you begin your journey:

 - 3rd Class – This certificate is needed for student, recreational, and private pilots